 Lee-Nichols, M., Pendakur, S.L., & Uy, P. (2014).
 Complicating the complications: A conversation.
 In Kumashiro, K. & Ngo, B. (Eds.), Six Lenses for Anti-Oppressive Education (2nd edition).
 New York: Peter Lang.

 Pendakur, S. & Pendakur, V. (2012).
 Let’s get radical: The theory and praxis of being a practitioner-ally for Asian Pacific Islander American college students.
 In D.M.
 Ching & A. Agbayani (Eds.), Asian Americans and Pacific Islanders in Higher Education: Research and Perspectives on Identity, Leadership, and Success (pp. 31–50).
 Washington, D.C.: National Association of Student Personnel Administrators.

-Eddie Gonzales is a Sophomore Engineering major from Azusa, CA. He enjoys playing tuba, playing tennis, and watching movies.
-Fun Fact: He has traveled and performed across the country three times with Pacific Crest Drum and Bugle Corps.
+Eddie Gonzales is a junior engineering major from Azusa, California.
+He enjoys playing tuba, playing tennis and watching movies.
+Fun fact: He has traveled and performed across the country three times with Pacific Crest Drum and Bugle Corps.

-My name is Jon Ueki, class of 2017 at Harvey Mudd College.
-At Harvey Mudd I’m currently a Computer Science Major with a focus on Economics.
-I’m originally from Honolulu, Hawaii where I like to catch waves at the beach, go on bike adventures with friends, and hike to the tops of mountains.
+My name is Jon Ueki, Class of 2017 at Harvey Mudd College.
+I’m currently a computer science major with a focus on economics.
+I’m originally from Honolulu, Hawaii, where I like to catch waves at the beach, go on bike adventures with friends and hike to the tops of mountains.